All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 For short courses, blood sugar usually returns to baseline within a few days of the last dose.
 If you were on a prednisone taper, glucose levels improve gradually as the dose decreases.
 Your tirzepatide should continue working effectively once prednisone's interference is removed, and your provider may adjust your doses at that point.

-Are there anti-inflammatory alternatives to prednisone that do not affect blood sugar?
+Are there anti-inflammatory alternatives to prednisone that don't affect blood sugar?

 Some non-steroidal anti-inflammatory options and targeted biologic therapies have fewer metabolic side effects than prednisone.
 Whether an alternative is appropriate depends entirely on the condition being treated.
 Discuss this with the provider managing your inflammatory condition.
 Not all conditions have a viable non-corticosteroid treatment option.